sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/06-sbt-new-and-Templates.md

 }
 ```

-This indirecton allows template resolvers to have an isolated classpath independent from the rest of the build.
+This indirecton allows template resolvers to have a classpath independent from the rest of the build.